ethereum/web3.py/docs/providers.rst

       ``'ws://localhost:8546'``.
     * ``websocket_kwargs`` this should be a dictionary of keyword arguments which will be passed onto the ws/wss websocket connection.
+    * ``use_text_frames`` will ensure websocket data is sent as text frames for servers that do not support binary communication.

     This provider inherits from the
     :class:`~web3.providers.persistent.PersistentConnectionProvider` class.
 Refer to